szTheory/metapresenter.com/README.md

 * move all remaining hardcoded copy to DatoCMS
 * add simple full-text search to README with LunrJS
 * use the new CSS image set attribute to only load mobile assets on mobile version (reduce load time)
+* read current version number in the footer from the Rubygems repo using their API